kgar/foundry-vtt-tidy-5e-sheets/README.md

 ## Installation

 It is preferable to install this module through Foundry, the Forge bazaar, or a similar interface for official Foundry pacakges.
-However, for those who wish to test the latest features before they release, this module is installable manually by URL.
+However, if you are also able to install via URL.

 Manual installation instructions:

 1. Inside the Foundry "Configuration and Setup" screen, click "Add-on Modules"
 2. Click "Install Module"
-3. In the "Manifest URL" field, paste the following url:
+3. In the "Manifest URL" field, paste in a manifest URL.
+The "Latest Stable" URL is:
    `https://github.com/kgar/foundry-vtt-tidy-5e-sheets/releases/latest/download/module.json`
+   - See [the foundry package page](<https://foundryvtt.com/packages/tidy5e-sheet/>) for Last Versions for different dnd5e system versions.
 4. Click 'Install' and wait for installation to complete
 5. Enable the module in your game using the "Manage Module" button.
 6. Select the sheet layout from these options, depending on which sheet you are using: